 The John E Jaqua Law Library, housed in the William W. Knight Law Center, contains primary materials for research in U.S. federal and state law, including records and briefs of the U.S. Supreme Court, current statutes for all 50 states, and extensive holdings of law journals.
 The John E. jaqua Law Library is also a U.S. document depository.

 The Mathematics Library, found in Fenton Hall, contains over 25,000 books and journals in mathematics.

 The Loyd & Dorothy Rippey Library contains books and journals in marine biology and marine ecology.
 The Rippey Library is located at the Oregon Institute of Marine Biology (OIMB) in Charleston, Oregon.

-The Science Library, located in Onyx Bridge, contains 160,000 books and journals in the sciences, including astronomy, biochemistry, biology, botany, chemistry, computer science, neuroscience, geology, paleontology, physics, physiology, zoology, and some areas of materials science engineering and technology.
+The Price Science Commons and Research Library, located in the courtyard between Klamath, Cascade, Willamette, and Onyx Bridge, contains 90,000 books in the sciences, including astronomy, biochemistry, biology, botany, chemistry, computer science, neuroscience, geology, paleontology, physics, physiology, zoology, and some areas of materials science engineering and technology.